Kingxukai/linux/Documentation/filesystems/ext4/super.rst

 .. _super_state:

-The superblock state is some combination of the following:
+The superblock state is some combination of the woke following:

 .. list-table::
    :widths: 8 72